damko/phpteamup/README.md

 To create a web application, that allows people to team up for a given goal, for ex.
 "Learn PHPUnit".
 Then, a best fitting mentor is assigned to the team, and gives it a task.
 Team completes a task, and on the way it learns PHPUnit.
 Mentor reviews the task and gives feedback.
 If the team has problems on the way (and it probably does), team mates try to help each other.
-Most of the times, it's enaugh.
+Most of the times, it's enough.
 If not, and everyone is stuck, only then they contact the mentor.
 That way, his efficiency is maximized, and more people can benefit from his knowledge.